2020 SUMMER INSTITUTES

 The Summer Institutes for Art Educators are held in the summer months that correspond to public school summer vacation schedules.
-The Institutes provide intensive one to two week instruction in art education and related fields of study.
+The Institutes provide intensive one to two-week instruction in art education and related fields of study.
 While art education and visual studies courses meet for one week, studio courses may run for two weeks.
-The Institutes connect students with community resources and visiting artist/scholars.
+The Institutes connect students with community resources and visiting artists/scholars.
 The Institutes are designed to provide in-depth experiences that are unavailable through regular coursework.

 Registration begins on March 16, 2020

 Due to the Covid-19 Pandemic all face to face courses for Summer 2020 has been canceled.
 Summer Institutes will be offered as online courses we will not be offering workshops this summer.
 If you would like to register for an Institute that is still being offered you can do so through the normal registration process on MyKU.

 ARU 575: Building Your Creative Practice: Methods, Strategies and Tactics

 Contemporary artists possess a range of skills that allow them to be productive; logistical (planning, executing), technical (media and technique) and conceptual (aesthetic and theoretical).
 The ability to combine these skills with the human desire to make meaning is best described as Creative Practice.
 These are the habits of mind and process that we synthesize to allow us to make the most of ourselves through artmaking.
 This course will reinvigorate your studio practice by exploring experimental invention and discovery methods from a wide range of practitioners in the arts.
 Students will use drawing, collage and photography as preparation to generate a series of works in their own media.
 Readings and discussions will allow for a lively exchange of ideas and critiques.